jadebono/curriculum_vitae/README.md

 **Project:** The design, implementation and launch of the [Classical Studies at Intermediate Matsec Level](https://www.jc.um.edu.mt/his-rel/aboutus/classicalstudies)
  **Date**: 2009-2011

 **Note:** I proposed this syllabus to the University of Malta as a soft landing to prepare pre-university students for the rigour of the university's [BA Classics](https://www.um.edu.mt/courses/overview/UBAHCLAFT-2022-3-O) degree.
 The idea was to raise the number of students taking and finishing the degree successfully.
-My proposal was accepted by the then rector of the University, [Professor Juanito Camilleri](https://www.um.edu.mt/profile/juanitocamilleri), who commissioned to design and implement this syllabus.
+My proposal was accepted by the then rector of the University, [Professor Juanito Camilleri](https://www.um.edu.mt/profile/juanitocamilleri), who commissioned me to design and implement this syllabus.
+The syllabus was then launched and made available to all post-secondary institutions in Malta.

 ---